jeffreyfeng99/jeffreyfeng99.github.io/_pages/photos.md

 published: true

 title_txt: "Discovery"
-subtitle_txt: "All inclusive experiences ranging from travelling, events, and programs, all which I was not only lucky enough to be part of, but lucky enough to get on camera."
+subtitle_txt: "All experiences ranging from travelling, events, and programs, all which I was not only lucky enough to be part of, but lucky enough to get on camera."

 ---